Rick "Rocky" Lockridge: Later years and death

-Lockridge returned with his family to Tacoma in 1991 – 18 months following his retirement from boxing – and he and Carolyn separated shortly thereafter due to financial stress and Rocky's drug addiction.
+Lockridge returned with his family to Tacoma in 1991 – 18 months following his retirement from boxing – and he and Carolyn separated shortly thereafter due to financial stress and Rocky's addiction to alcohol and crack cocaine.
 30 months after his original retirement, Lockridge attempted a comeback under new management in Washington, but both his fights in this period ended in losses.
-In 1993, Lockridge moved to Camden, New Jersey, alone, and he began working as a cleaner and painter for a drum and barrel company in January 1994.
+In 1993, Lockridge moved to Camden, New Jersey, alone, and began working as a cleaner and painter for a drum and barrel company in January 1994.
 Shortly after, he was arrested for burglary and sentenced to five years probation.
 Three years later, he was arrested on a similar charge and served 27 months in prison before being released in July 1999.
 Lockridge spent the following years in homelessness, living on a monthly $140 and food stamps provided by the government, as well as pocket change from panhandling.
-He suffered a stroke in 2006, requiring him to use a cane.
+Lockridge also lived in abandoned homes until he suffered a stroke in 2006, requiring him to use a cane.

 Lockridge was eventually brought by his family onto the A&E television series Intervention in 2010.
 A scene from the episode, in which an emotional Lockridge loudly wails, became an internet meme titled "best cry ever".
 Following this appearance, Lockridge spent 90 days in a facility, and had remained sober since.
-Lockridge died on February 7, 2019, at the age of 60, after being placed on home hospice care following multiple strokes.
+Lockridge suffered another stroke in 2012, then he died on February 7, 2019, at the age of 60, after being placed on home hospice care following multiple strokes.
 He was removed from life support about one week prior to his death.
 In the weeks preceding his death, he was hooked to a feeding tube due to an inability to swallow, and suffered from aspiration pneumonia.
 His caretaker had set up a GoFundMe to help cover his medical expenses.

-Lockridge is buried at Sunset Memorial Park in Pennsauken, New Jersey.